 Over the last 15 years, Tanzania has made a number of important achievements in public health, including a decline in childhood deaths.
-Between 2001 and 2010, HIV prevalence fell from 7.1 to 5.7 percent.
-In addition, there has been a six-fold increase in the number of Tanzanian adults who know their HIV status, and more adults are protecting themselves from HIV infection through condom use.
-More children are fully immunized and sleep under insecticide-treated nets.
-Increased numbers of pregnant women are taking preventive treatment to reduce the consequences of malaria in both the woman and her unborn child.
+Between 2003 and 2012, HIV prevalence fell from 7.0 to 5.1 percent.
+In addition, there has been a six-fold increase in the number of Tanzanian adults who know their HIV status, and more adults are using condoms to protect themselves from HIV infection.
+More children are fully immunized and sleep under insecticide-treated nets, and more pregnant women are taking preventive treatment to reduce the consequences of malaria in both the woman and her unborn child.

-USAID is working with the Government of Tanzania to control malaria, prevent mother-to-child HIV/AIDS transmission, provide children with life-saving nutritional supplements, train health workers, improve maternal health facilities and scale up voluntary family planning services.
-In addition, USAID is working with indigenous Tanzanian organizations to address women’s and girls’ empowerment.
+USAID is working with the Government of Tanzania to control malaria, prevent mother-to-child HIV transmission, and provide children with life-saving nutritional supplements, train health workers, improve maternal health facilities and scale up voluntary family planning services.
+USAID also works with indigenous Tanzanian organizations to address women and girls’ empowerment.